Skip to main content

 Police Department

-• MISSION STATMENT
+• PURPOSE STATMENT

-The mission of the Lamar Consolidated ISD Police Department is to provide a safe and secure educational environment through progressive community-oriented policing and accountability.
+The purpose of the Lamar Consolidated ISD Police Department is to provide a safe and secure educational environment through progressive community-oriented policing and accountability.
 We will preserve the peace, protect the welfare of our community, and enforce the law within the framework of the United States Constitution.

 A black and blue badge with the word 'POLICE' and 'LAMARCISD' in white text, featuring a white outline of the state of Texas and a white star.